Pa1best/oss-enterprise/README.md

 ## How it works?
 This framework uses Revit API [DirectShape](https://www.revitapidocs.com/2017.1/bfbd137b-c2c2-71bb-6f4a-992d0dcf6ea8.htm#:~:text=This%20class%20is%20used%20to,may%20be%20assigned%20a%20category.) class to visualize hidden geometry as a real Generic Model instance.
 It helps you to analyze hidden geometry, check demensions and increase your performance in Revit API Geometry projects.
+Click :point_up_2: on the image below :beginner: to watch a small gif demo.
 ![demo](https://user-images.githubusercontent.com/68376046/177167161-0eba6f1f-142d-45dd-89ae-1ca6442457c4.gif)

 ## Installation